 You always have the choice to accept to pay a high gas fee or not.
 When your wallet prompts you to pay for gas, you are presented with three options to accept the transaction at the price and speed you want.
-Paying the lowest gas price means your transaction will take the longest time to complete—and may get dropped.
+Paying the lowest gas price means your transaction will take the longest time to complete.

 If you would like your transaction to be completed quicker, you can pay an additional gas fee to speed it up.
 In your wallet, once you’ve submitted a transaction, click the button that says “Speed Up.”
 This will let you re-submit the same transaction for a higher fee, to be processed quicker.